SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 To estimate abundances, we have to run again stringtie using options -B and -e.

-- Create symbolics links to order data before transfert to `/scratch`
+- Create symbolics links to order data before transferring them to `/scratch`

 {% highlight bash %}
 MOI="formationX"